How to Check if an Array Includes an Object in JavaScript?

 Well, JavaScript provides you with various methods to check if a specified object is present inside an array or not.
 Let us discuss all of them one by one:

-The includes() method in JavaScript can be used to check for both primitive and reference data types, but it only returns true for exact reference types like objects and arrays.
+The includes() method is used to check objects in an array in JavaScript for both primitive and reference data types.
+But this method returns true only for an exact object reference in JavaScript.
 Thus, it is not used widely because it creates confusion among beginners.

 Example: